JasonHaenlin/Blue-Galactic-X/README.md

 **last update** : 19/09/2020

 Nodejs or Spring-boot look both like a good choices.
-Nodejs might offer a faster start then Spring but it is more easy to add database and testing to it.
-For a fast MVP, we might go on Nodejs.
+Nodejs might offer a faster start than Spring-boot but it is more easy to add database and testing to it.
+With Spring-boot we can maintain our code more easely because we are scoped by the framework.

 > NB : cannot use gRPC on the same port as REST or SOAP.
 We need an other endpoint because of the limitation of the library